getcarina/getcarina.com/_tutorials/005-intro-to-rcs-101.md

 ---
-title: Introduction to Rackspace Container Service
+title: Introduction to RCS
+author: Constanze Kratel <constanze.kratel@rackspace.com>
+date: 2015-10-03
+permalink: docs/tutorials/intro-to-rcs/
-description: Introduction to Rackspace Container Service
+description: How to get started with Rackspace Container Service
+docker-versions:
+  - 1.8.2
 topics:
-  - containers
+  - docker
   - beginner
 ---

-#Before you get started#
+#Before you get started
 Before you get started with Rackspace Container Service, you should do the following:

 * Watch the [Introduction to Docker](https://sysadmincasts.com/episodes/31-introduction-to-docker) video.